iidsample/iidsampe.github.io/index.md

 When I am not being a grad student, I can be found racing keelboats on [Lake Mendota](https://www.mendotayc.org/racing) or alpine skiing in the winters.
-I also double up as a sailing instructor at the UW-Madison's Hoofers Sailing club, mostly teaching keelboat racing on J-24s.
+I also double up as a sailing instructor at the UW-Madison's Hoofers Sailing club, mostly teaching keelboat sailing.
+Occasionally I also teach tweens dingy sailing.

 #### Publications
 An up to date publication list can be found [here](https://scholar.google.com/citations?hl=en&user=u71IKxAAAAAJ&view_op=list_works&sortby=pubdate).